MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-whats-new.md

 In the Microsoft 365 Defender portal, go to  **Settings > Cloud apps > App governance > Service status** to either enable app governance if available or sign up for the waitlist.

-Existing holders of trial licenses for the app governance add-on have until **August 31, 2023** to enable the toggle and retain their app governance access. <!--august or july?-->
+Existing holders of trial licenses for the app governance add-on have until **July 31, 2023** to enable the toggle and retain their app governance access.

 For more information, see [Turn on app governance for Microsoft Defender for Cloud Apps](app-governance-get-started.md).